dany-xu/AI-Generated-Text-Detection-using-LLM/README.md

-Please be aware that the text database is stored on MongoDB Atlas for secure data processing and management and hence could not be fetched directly in `data_preprocessing.ipynb`, `data_processing.ipynb` and `text_data_analysis.ipynb`.
+Please be aware that the text database is stored on MongoDB Atlas for secure data processing and management and hence could not be fetched directly in `data_preprocessing.ipynb`, `data_processing.ipynb` and `text_data_analysis.ipynb` for the data from these documents were based on the original database in microsoft excel format.